Fluidisator/pan360-helmetfix/README.md

 * --camera_x/y/z : select the IMU axes that are aligned with the camera axes
 * --camera_roll_axis : select the roll axis of the camera (tilt head side to side, ear toward shoulder)
 * --camera_pitch_axis : select the pitch axis of the camera (tilt forward/backward, ground to sky)
 * --camera_yaw_axis : select the yaw axis of the camera (rotation around vertical axis, heading direction)
 * --pitch/roll/yaw_level_ref : specify an angular offset at which the level should be considered 0
+* --recordfiledir : specify the csv file directory if it's not the same